Alina Gherasim

-Camelia Alina Gherasim (née Tecuţă, born 10 November 1971 in Galaţi) is a Romanian long-distance runner.
+Camelia Alina Gherasim (née Tecuţă, born 10 November 1971) is a Romanian long-distance runner.
 Gherasim competed in the marathon at the 2000 Summer Olympics.
 She has won a number of road races including the 1996 Paris Marathon, the 2005 Monaco Marathon (2:43:44), and the 2006 California International Marathon (2:34:23).

 Doping

 Gherasim tested positive for anabolic steroids at the Amsterdam Marathon in 2002 and received a two-year doping ban.